 The goal of this activity is to provide development opportunities for faculty that can strengthen their scholarship and teaching effectiveness and to assist in succession planning/training.
 This is in keeping with the major tenets in the first operational goal articulated in the University’s 2012-2018 Strategic Plan…promote excellence in teaching, scholarship, research, and service.

-The proposed projects will employ key strategies emphasizing teacher development to include: Orienting new faculty and administrators; enhancing teaching techniques and use of technology; enhancing research skills and techniques for writing; promoting interdisciplinary activities and research collaborating within the University and providing training opportunities for leadership responsibilities or further degree attainment.
+The "Faculty Development Program" will employ key strategies emphasizing teacher development to include: Orienting new faculty and administrators; enhancing teaching techniques and use of technology; enhancing research skills and techniques for writing; promoting interdisciplinary activities and research collaborating within the University and providing training opportunities for leadership responsibilities or further degree attainment.